Showbag: Distribution and sales

-Major showbag companies operating today include Hunter Leisure, Bensons Trading and Chicane Marketing, as well as other smaller companies.
+Major showbag companies operating today include Bensons Trading and Hunter Leisure as well as other smaller companies.
 Modern showbag companies seek out or are approached by established brands or vendors to create a branded showbag, or come up with a generic theme independently.
-The company then sources the contents of the showbag on their own, sometimes designing the included merchandise themselves.
-Assembly of the showbag is often done by a third party before final distribution to the show or event, where they are usually sold direct to the consumer by the showbag company.
+The company then sources the contents of the showbag on its own, sometimes designing the included merchandise themselves.
+Assembly of the showbag is often done by a third party before final distribution to the show or event, where they are usually sold directly to the consumer by the showbag company.
 Before sale to the public, the contents of a showbag come under the scrutiny of state government product safety inspectors, who review the contents of the bag and remove potentially dangerous items such as those that could cause eye injury or have small parts that could pose a choking hazard to children.

 In 1971 the Sydney Royal Easter Show offered a selection of only around 30 different showbags; in 2012 there were 342 varieties for sale.
 A major showbag company could expect to sell up to 500,000 showbags each year at the Royal Melbourne Show alone.
 At the 2017 Brisbane Ekka, more than 250,000 Bertie Beetle showbags were sold.
-Showbags were typically only available to people attending the shows, which in most places were only held once a year; however in the late-2010s showbags began to be sold online by showbag companies throughout the year and are able to be delivered direct to a customer's home, even internationally.
+Showbags were typically only available to people attending the shows, which in most places were only held once a year; however in the late-2010s showbags began to be sold online by showbag companies throughout the year and can be delivered directly to a customer's home, even internationally.

-Due to the COVID-19 pandemic cancelling many agricultural shows in Australia during 2020 and 2021, online retailers of showbags have reported a boom in trade, though online sales of showbags still lagged far behind of those sold at shows in previous years.
+Due to the COVID-19 pandemic cancelling many agricultural shows in Australia during 2020 and 2021, online retailers of showbags have reported a boom in trade, though online sales of showbags still lagged far behind those sold at shows in previous years.
 Atypically, showbags were also sold in supermarkets and other brick and mortar stores after the cancellation of major shows in order to deal with the large surplus of stock.
 The pandemic also forced smaller showbag sellers in regional areas to tour country towns independently in order to continue trading.

 After children aged 5 to 11 became eligible for COVID-19 vaccines in January 2022, state vaccination hubs in Victoria gave out showbags to children receiving their COVID-19 vaccination.